-To process in-person payments for your user, you will need to:
+To process in-person payments for your user, you must:

-Have access to the API credentials for Management API.
+- Have access to the API credentials for the Management API.

-You can split funds as many times as you need and into any number of balance accounts in your platform.
-For example, when a customer pays, you can split the funds into multiple parts:
+You can split funds into any number of balance accounts in your platform.
+For example, when a customer pays, you can split the funds into:

-- The sale amount that goes to your user's first balance account.
+- The sale amount, which goes to your user's balance account.

-- Your platform's commission that goes to your liable account.
+- Your platform's commission, which goes to your platform's liable account.

-- The tip that goes to your user's first balance account.
+- The transaction fees, which can be charged to your user's balance account.

-- The transaction fees that are charged to your user's first balance account.
+- The remainder after currency conversion, which can be booked to your user's balance account.

-If you do not provide any split information, the entire transaction amount will be booked against your platform's liable balance account.
+If you do not provide any split information, the whole transaction is booked to your platform's liable balance account, including all associated fees.

 Validating split information

-To correct balances, you can transfer funds between balance accounts in your platform.
+To correct the balances, you can transfer the funds between the balance accounts in your platform.

 Transaction fees refer to the costs you incur on a transaction in your platform, which are not known at the time of payment.
 They are calculated by Adyen after we receive the payment request.
 Transaction fees include Interchange and Scheme fees, as well as Adyen's Commission and Markup.